Hydraean/hydra/README.md

 > The Web Application for Project Seantinel Cloud-based Admin Dashboard

+> [NOTE] This project is no longer update.
+A new version of the system is currently under development.

 ### Features

 - Draw line paths of reports with multiple geolocation details